-This Watermelon Feta Salad is not just a pretty face.
-This beautiful salad has lightly dressed power mix of greens topped with diced ruby-red watermelon, crumbled feta cheese, red onion, honey-candied pistachios, fresh basil leaves.
-And is finished with a drizzle of balsamic glaze.
-This simple salad has it all, it’s sweet, salty, peppery and delicious.
+This beautiful Watermelon Feta Salad consists of lightly dressed power mix of greens topped with diced ruby-red watermelon, crumbled feta cheese, red onion, honey-candied pistachios and fresh basil leaves.
+It’s finished with a drizzle of balsamic glaze.
+This simple salad has it all!

 Sadly summer is winding down.

 The air, at least in Michigan, has been a little chillier and the sun is setting earlier and earlier.
 Lately, my life has been revolving around Haileigh and Malloree’s back to school errands.
 Things like registrations, school shopping, hair and orthodontist appointments.
 What I really want to do is soak in the lingering summer and fresh produce for as long and as much as possible.
 I’m not saying that I’m dreading fall, if you know me you are well aware of how I love that time of year, but I’m just sad to see summer go.

 Until then, here’s one dreamy salad.

 Watermelon in salad is probably my favorite thing.
 Similar to this salad, yet totally different at the same time.
 Watermelon and feta together is a flavorful duo.
 I’ve been dreaming about throwing this combo together with candied pistachios, red onions, mixed greens tossed in my favorite champagne vinaigrette.
 Lastly drizzle the whole thing with a glossy reduced balsamic glaze and sprinkle with black pepper, red pepper flakes and basil leaves.